 In addition to the information laid out above, there are a handful of important SAP Solution Manager terms you should also be familiar with.
 Here are they are in list form:

 Want to learn more about SAP Solution Manager?
-Additional information can be found in the blogs and books listed below.
+Additional information can be found in the blog posts and books listed below.